Holomorphic projection and duality for domains in complex projective space: Invariant geometry of hypersurfaces

 \begin{Remark} This type of differential is reminiscent (up to conjugation or inversion) of the Beltrami differentials $\deebar f/\dee f$ prominent in the study of quasiconformal mappings in one complex variable.
 (Compare [KoRe].) \end{Remark}

-In the case where $S$ is strongly $\C$-linearly convex (i.e., when $|\belt_S|<1$) we have already seen at the end of \S \ref{S:inv2} that $|\belt_S|=|\beta/\alpha|$ may be identified with the eccentricity data for a families of ellipses in each $H_z S$.
+In the case where $S$ is strongly $\C$-convex (i.e., when $|\belt_S|<1$) we have seen above that $|\belt_S|=\beta/\alpha$ may be identified with the eccentricity data for a families of ellipses in each $H_z S$.
 The ``argument" of $\belt_S$ is similarly determined by the following condition:

-\begin{quotation} when $X\in H_z S\setminus\{0\}$, $Y\in T_zS\setminus H_zS$ then will be positive precisely when $X$ points in the direction of the minor axis of the family of ellipses in $H_zS$. \end{quotation} (Of course, this condition becomes undefined when the ellipses are circles, i.e., when $\belt_S$ vanishes.)
+\begin{quotation} when $X\in H_z S\setminus\{0\}$, $Y\in T_zS\setminus H_zS$ then $b_S(z_1,z_2) \tfrac{dz_1\w dz_2}{\overset{}{d\bar{z_1}\w d\bar{z_2}}}(X,Y)$ will be positive precisely when $X$ points in the direction of the minor axis of the family of ellipses in $H_zS$. \end{quotation} (Of course, this condition becomes undefined when the ellipses are circles, i.e., when $\belt_S$ vanishes.)